sivareddyit/qubership-envgene/docs/instance-pipeline-parameters.md

 ### `GH_ADDITIONAL_PARAMS`

-**Description**: A JSON in string parameter for GitHub pipeline.
+**Description**: A comma-separated string of key-value pairs for GitHub pipeline.
 Use it to pass all pipeline parameters except these main ones, which must be set directly:

 - `ENV_NAMES`
 - `DEPLOYMENT_TICKET_ID`